-If you are interested in breast implants, either to increase the size or reconstruct damaged or removed breast tissue following surgery, one question you should be keenly interested in when deciding whether it’s right for you is “how long do breast implants last?”.
+If you are interested in breast implants, either to increase the size of your breasts or to reconstruct damaged or removed breast tissue following surgery, one question you should be keenly interested in when deciding whether it’s right for you is “how long do breast implants last?”.
 We answer this for you in this post.

 There are a lot of people that misunderstand the lifespan of breast implants, and many have the misconception that they need to be replaced every 10 years.